ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``RUN_TASK_VX_ENSPOINT``: (Default: false)
    Flag that determines whether to run the ensemble point verification task.
 If this flag is set, both ensemble-stat point verification and point verification of ensemble-stat output is computed.
 The :ref:`MET Ensemble-Stat tool <ensemble-stat>` provides verification statistics for ensemble forecasts and can be used in conjunction with the :ref:`MET Point-Stat tool <point-stat>`.
 See :numref:`Section %s <VX-enspoint>` for additional parameters related to this task.
 Valid values: ``True`` | ``False``

 ..
-   COMMENT: Might be worth defining "ensemble-stat verification for gridded data," "ensemble point verification," "ensemble-stat point verification," and "point verification of ensemble-stat output"
+COMMENT: COMMENT: Define "ensemble-stat verification for gridded data," "ensemble point verification," "ensemble-stat point verification," and "point verification of ensemble-stat output"?

 .. _make-grid: